Home

 In this course you will:

-Tuition includes fall quarter classes (September-December), printed materials to keep, and the use of a practice chanter to use during the series (and to take home for practice during the series).
+Tuition includes winter quarter classes (January-March), printed materials to keep, and the use of a practice chanter to use during the series (and to take home for practice during the series).

 If you or your student would like to register and need financial assistance, please email Cayley@CelticArts.org